 Regional Meetings, first one up in Romeoville

-Chair Keller said then we will go ahead and move to the third item on the agenda, which is the regional meetings that we are trying to set up again just as a reminder we're looking at September 13th in Romeoville at 6 pm and then we are looking at.
-October 18th in Pekin at 6 pm.
-November 9th in Marion at 6 pm.
+Chair Keller said then we will go ahead and move to the third item on the agenda, which is the regional meetings that we are trying to set up again; just as a reminder we're looking at September 13th in Romeoville at 6 pm and then we are looking at October 18th in Pekin at 6 pm, November 9th in Marion at 6 pm.
 I do not have physical buildings lined up yet.
 I'm still trying to narrow that down and come to an agreement.
 Once I do, I will develop flyers for each of those locations so that people can share them and to get people there to provide feedback to us, to formulate those recommendations that we have to make by the end of the year.
-The one thing I do know what I wish to get input from commission members, and I do want to try to put some corners around is making sure that the meetings are tight and not going until obviously 11 pm at night.
+The one thing I do know what I wish to get input from commission members, and I do want to try to put some corners around, is making sure that the meetings are tight and not going until obviously 11 pm at night.
 I do want to provide each person who wishes to speak an opportunity, that being said, I do want to keep it to probably less than 2 minutes of testimony for each person.
 I will work on getting remote capabilities there, so that, if folks can't make it, they can join remotely.
 Are there other matters that have come to mind or other ideas regarding these regional meetings that you wish to provide input on?

 Commissioner Doshi said Chair Keller.

-Chair Keller said yes sir, go head Commissioner Doshi.
+Chair Keller said yes sir, go ahead Commissioner Doshi.

 Commissioner Doshi said at the last meeting on June 7th, you or someone else observed correctly that if too many commissioners come to one of these meetings, then it triggers Open Meetings Act requirements which you may not want to do.
 If that's the case, you should probably develop a plan for which commissioners will attend or perhaps it's fine if the Open Meetings Act is invoked, but that's probably something to think about.